 A fuller definition of debt extends beyond the financial realm to anything we owe, an obligation, for a duty not fulfilled is a debt

-are sins (Mt 6:12).
-Besides confessing (acknowledging) our sin, to receive forgiveness from God we must reciprocate this act of mercy
+(Mt 6:12).
+Besides confessing (acknowledging) our sin, to receive forgiveness from God we must reciprocate this act of mercy to those who

-to those who have sinned against us.
-The Bible clearly states, if we want to be forgiven of the enomous debt we owe to God we must from
+have sinned against us.
+The Bible clearly states, if we want to be forgiven of the enomous debt we owe to God we must from our heart

-our heart forgive our fellow man of the small debt they owe us (Mt 6:15).
-The parable of the unforgiving debtor shows we owe God a debt we
+forgive our fellow man of the small debt they owe us (Mt 6:15).
+The parable of the unforgiving debtor shows we owe God a debt we can never

-can never repay (Mt 18:23-35).
-Gratitude for this gift of eternal life is to be ‘repayable’ to humans – by loving them, sharing the gospel
+repay (Mt 18:23-35).
+Gratitude for this gift of eternal life is to be ‘repayable’ to humans – by loving them, sharing the gospel with

 A repeated prayer that God would “forgive us our debts” is not necessary for salvation, rather it an aspect of the continuing process of a healthy walk of relationship with Christ.